kingsboroughstudies/jobs/README.md

 Get paid to have fun, play games, hang out, and take them out in the community!
 Evening and weekend hours.
 Please call 718-535-1912

+9 year old boy with special needs is looking for someone to take him to shul on shabbos in Midwood Avenue S area Get paid to go to shul!!
+Talk to him, walk with him, daven with him.
+Please call 718-535-1912